xiangjunn/tp/docs/UserGuide.md

 _Parameter_ is the related information that you need to specify to SoConnect for the action you want to do.

-For example, after telling SoConnect to edit a contact, you will need to tell her which contact to edit and provide the information for the edit.
+For example, after telling SoConnect to edit a contact, you will need to tell SoConnect which contact to edit and provide the information for the edit.

 Specifying `2` tells SoConnect to edit contact at **index 2**